SharedIT/SharedIT.github.io/_posts/2015-06-05-Job-posting.md

 ## What we are looking for ...

-We’re looking for someone to help create a new culture in our company.
-If you have ever wanted to work for a startup, but thought it was too risky, come work with us.
-We are a 15 year old IT/Development Company.
-We are looking to create an innovative/creative/culture rich side to our company.
-We will be createing innovative solutions to problems in our community.
+Shared IT, Inc. is looking for a programmer that enjoys working on meaningful projects and learning new things.
+We thrive on daily challenges and have an innovative and creative culture.
+Shared IT, Inc. is a 15 year old IT and Development Company that always has a wide range of projects in the pipeline.
+We create innovative solutions to problems in our community.

 ## Recommended Interests